luau-lang/luau/rfcs/require-by-string.md

 Finally, providing support for alias maps within the engine is out of the scope of this RFC but is being considered internally.

-#### Path resolution

-If we find files with the same name but different extensions, then we will attempt to require a file with the following extensions (in this order):
-1. `.luau`
-2. `.lua`
-3. All other file extensions are invalid.

-If the string resolves to a directory instead of a file, then we will attempt to require a file in that directory with the following name (in this order):
-1. `init.luau`
-2. `init.lua`

 ### Caching

 In the current implementation, required modules are cached based on the string that was used to require them.
 This means that using a mix of relative/absolute/aliased paths might lead to a cache miss—even if the module has already been required.